Show the world you mean business

 Our professional e-mail only service includes a simple splash page or address card to provide your company name, address and contact information to help promote your business.
 A feature not available on other e-mail only services.

-*Your domain name renews every year for the duration of the service, currently $14.99 for a .com and $24.99 for a .ca.
-The service includes WHOIS privacy to protect your personal information.
+*Your domain name renews every year for the duration of the service, currently $15.99 for a .com and $25.99 for a .ca.
+An additional charge of $4.91 is added for WHOIS privacy to protect your personal information.
 Prices subject to change without notice. **Other domains are available.
 You can select to add another domain, look for a .info, .biz for example, or contact us directly.
 An Invoice is issued 30 days before the service expires.
 Contact us if your business address is different from your registration address for your public page, similar to a web page.

 Encrypting Emails vs. Encrypting Mail Servers